Le-Rucher-d-Apidae/swapi-finance-contracts/README.md

-# Baguette Smart Contracts
+# Swapi Smart Contracts
 This repo contains all of the smart contracts used to run [Swapi](https://www.swapi.finance/).

 ## Deployed Contracts
-none
+none on mainnet.

 ## Used Contracts
+Frontend uses Quickswap already deployed contracts

 ### Polygon Mumbai Testnet